 You can access many resources on our web page, including the latest version of this pamphlet and various airspace charts.
 The R-2508 website has the most up-to-date guidance on the use of the complex and should be used for detailed route planning.

 Table of Contents

-Missions of t the R-2508 Complex
+Missions s of the R-2508 Complex 4

-Ed dwards AFB and the Air Force Test Center
+Edwards AFB and the Air Force Test Center

-NA ASA Armstrong Flight Research Center
+NASA Armstrong Flight Research Center

-NA AWS China Lake and the Naval Air Weapons Division
+NAWS China Lake and the Naval Air Weapons Division

-Fo ort Irwin and the National Training Center
+Fort Irwin and the National Training Center

-Mo ojave Spaceport
+Mojave Spaceport

-Ot ther Users of the Complex
+Other Users of the Complex

-The R-2508 Complex
+The R-2 508 Complex 10

+Restricted Areas

-Restricted Areas Military Operating Areas Military Training Routes (Low Levels below 1,500' AGL) Controlled Firing Area (The Trona Gap) Recommended VFR Flyways RPA Operations & AF Plant 42 Operations
+Military Operating Areas

+Military Training Routes (Low Levels below 1,500' AGL)

+Controlled Firing Area (The Trona Gap)

+Recommended VFR Flyways

+RPA Operations & AF Plant 42 Operations

-Transiting the Complex 20
+Transitir ng the Complex 20

 Five Steps to Safely Transit the R-2508 Complex

-Avoiding a Midair Collision
+Avoiding g a Midair Collision 22

-: Some Common Avoidance Tips
+Some Common Avoidance Tips

 Military Formation Flying

 Pilot Reaction Time

-: Scanning Techniques
+Scanning Techniques

 Finding the Traffic

-, Web Resources
+Web Resources

-Detachable Card for In-Flight Navigating of the R-2508 Complex Local Frequencies 22
+Detacha able Card for In-Flight Navigating of the R-2508 Complex 27

-4

-10
+Local Frequencies

 Edwards Air Force Base

 Edwards Air Force Base (AFB) is the world's premier flight test facility.
 Every day, aircraft of all types take to the skies around the famed Rogers Dry Lakebed to expand the capabilities of controlled flight.
 These hallowed skies have seen the conquering of supersonic flight, the expansion of jet speeds never imagined, the recovery of spaceships and the development of robot aircraft.
-Nearly every piece of technology used in your civilian aircraft was at one tine flight tested at Edwards AFB.
+Nearly every piece of technology used in your civilian aircraft was at one time flight tested at Edwards AFB.

-Today, the base is testing the F-35 Joint Strike Fighter, expanding the capabilities of robot aircraft like the Global Hawk and Predator, and even testing a new jet fuel made from US coal, instead of imported oil.
-The expansion of current capabilities continue alongside these major programs, from envelope expansion of current jets, to avionics upgrades, and expanded weapons capabilities.
+Today, the base is expanding the capabilities of manned and unmanned aircraft, including envelope expansion of current jets, avionics upgrades, and expanded weapons

-At Edwards AFB, we are Testing the Future-Today!

-Finding the Traffic THE BLIND SPOT We all have a "blind spot."
+Finding the Traffic

+THE BLIND SPOT

+We all have a "blind spot."
 Potential for a midair collision lies within this blind spot.
 At one mile this area could be 800 feet by 500 feet, and at 5 miles, this area could be almost a mile wide.
 One way you can compensate for the blind spot is to move your head around while doing your scanning and look more than once in a given direction.

 Here is a demonstration on locating your blind spot.
 With your right eye closed, look at the cross on the right.
 Move the paper back and forth about a foot away from your eye; the circle on the left will disappear.
 When that happens, the circle is in your blind spot.

-FINDING THE TRAFFIC Let's say you are navigating the R-2508 Complex at 6,500' MSL and Joshua gives you the following traffic call: "N1234AB, you have military traffic at your 2 o'clock, 8 miles 9,000 feet".
+FINDING THE TRAFFIC

+Let's say you are navigating the R-2508 Complex at 6,500' MSL and Joshua gives you the following traffic call: "N1234AB, you have military traffic at your 2 o'clock, 8 miles 9,000 feet".
 The easiest way to find it is to first look at the 2 o'clock position, then focus your eyes to something on the ground at the approximate distance (8 miles in this case), then move your eyes up to the altitude (slightly above the horizon in this case).
 Works like a charm!
 Joshua may also tell you the traffic is "maneuvering" which means the position is changing rapidly.
 Keep asking for position reports if initially unable to acquire the traffic.